 Texas vs. Baylor Women's Basketball Predictions & Picks - December 30

-Saturday's contest at Moody Center has the No. 5 Texas Longhorns (13-0) taking on the No. 10 Baylor Bears (11-0) at 2:00 PM ET on December 30.
-Our computer prediction projects a 75-67 win for Texas, who are favored by our model.
+Saturday's contest that pits the No. 5 Texas Longhorns (13-0) against the No. 10 Baylor Bears (11-0) at Moody Center has a projected final score of 75-67 (based on our computer prediction) in favor of Texas, who is the favorite in this matchup by our model.
+Game time is at 2:00 PM ET on December 30.

-The Longhorns enter this contest after a 97-52 win over Jackson State on Wednesday.
+The Longhorns enter this game following a 97-52 win over Jackson State on Wednesday.

 Catch college basketball action all season long on Fubo!